 The best way to take advantage of Bluehost’s low price is to sign up for their web hosting plan, which starts at $2.95 per month.
 Once you’ve done that, you can use one of their webmail tools, which work like Gmail or Yahoo Mail and let you send and receive emails using your custom domain email address.

-If you prefer, you can also just configure your Bluehost account to work with a different provider like Google Workspace or Office 365.
+If you want a more professional email service, you can also just configure your Bluehost account to work with a different provider like Google Workspace or Office 365, whichever you prefer.
 This will allow you to still use your custom domain email address, but you’ll get access to a ton of great features for organizing your calendar, managing your documents in the cloud, and working collaboratively with your team.
-Just note, you will have to pay an additional monthly free for each email account you use.
+Just note, you will have to pay an additional monthly fee for each email account you use.

 - $2.95 per month